 It’s not a party without a delicious spread of food, so don’t overlook the menu.
 It doesn’t matter if the party takes place during odd hours, you still have to have some sort of snacks for your guests to nibble on.

 One more thing you should not skimp on is the availability of drinks.
-Alcohol can be a great social lubricant to help break the ice in awkward social situations, thus making the party more memorable.
+Alcohol can be a great social lubricant to help break the ice in awkward situations, making the party more memorable.

 However, be sure to have a nice mix of alcoholic and non-alcoholic beverages so that everyone is able to enjoy themselves.
 If there is alcohol, you’ll want someone to play the role of bartender.
 This will help prevent employees from becoming too inebriated.
 Plan carefully– will you have an open bar or just drink tickets?
 Beer and wine only or holiday-themed cocktails?

 Remember that bad and not enough food & drinks are two problems that can turn an otherwise great party into a bit of a disaster.
 We strongly suggest to hire out the food catering to a reputable caterer in your area.
-A skilled and experienced catering team can assist you in determining the best foods and beverages to offer at your company’s party.
-(Check out our event drink catering services if you’re in the San Francisco Bay Area)
+A skilled and experienced catering team can assist you in determining the best foods and beverages to offer at your company’s party (Check out our event drink catering services if you’re in the San Francisco Bay Area).

 Tip #6: Choose A Convenient Location